Manmohan Singh (director)

 Manmohan Singh is an Indian film director and cinematographer.
-He is a director of Punjabi films and cinematographer of Bollywood films.
-In the past he had frequently collaborated with Yash Chopra and his son Aditya Chopra, for whom he shot Chandni (1989), Lamhe (1991), Darr (1993), Dilwale Dulhania Le Jayenge (1995), Dil To Pagal Hai (1997), and Mohabbatein (2000).
-Besides his Bollywood career as a cinematographer, he is also known as a pioneering director in Punjabi cinema.
-He directed his first Hindi film, Pehla Pehla Pyar in 1994 and first Punjabi film Jee Ayan Nu in 2003.
-He received "Lifetime Achievement Award" in PTC Punjabi Film Awards 2019.
+He is the director of Punjabi films and the cinematographer of Hindi films.
+As a cinematographer, he had frequently collaborated with Yash Chopra and his son Aditya Chopra, for whom he shot Chandni (1989), Lamhe (1991), Darr (1993), Dilwale Dulhania Le Jayenge (1995), Dil To Pagal Hai (1997), and Mohabbatein (2000).
+Besides his career as a cinematographer, he is also known as a pioneering director in Punjabi cinema.
+He directed his first Hindi film, Pehla Pehla Pyar in 1994 and his first Punjabi film Jee Ayan Nu in 2003.
+He received the "Lifetime Achievement Award" at the PTC Punjabi Film Awards 2019.

 Early life and career

 Singh's first big project was the debut film for Sunny Deol's Betaab.
-After that, he worked on many films like Lekin, Lamhe, Chaalbaaz in the early 1990s.
+After that, he worked on films like Lekin, Lamhe, Chaalbaaz in the early 1990s.
 He won two Filmfare Awards for Yash Chopra's Darr and Chandni.
 Manmohan Singh also sang for many Bollywood film songs like "Mere Pyar Ki Umar" from Waaris (1988) with Lata Mangeshkar, "Jeene De Yeh Duniya Chaahe Maar Daale" from Laava (1985) with Asha Bhonsle and "Marne Se Na Yun Darna" from Laila (1984) with Lata.

-From the 2000s, Manmohan Singh started directing Punjabi films.
+In the 2000s, Manmohan Singh started directing Punjabi films.
 His first Punjabi film was Jee Aayan Nu in 2003, and he consequently made films like Dil Apna Punjabi, Mera Pind and Munde U.K. De.